-Regional Parent Technical Assistance Centers (regional PTACs) help Parent Centers in given regions of the country to build capacity to provide information and training to families of children with disabilities and to manage the administrative challenges of running a Parent Center.
-You can learn more about, and connect with, the regional PTACs here.
+There are 6 Regional Parent Technical Assistance Centers (also called regional PTACs or RPTACs), one for each region of the country.
+The PTACs help the Parent Centers in their regions build capacity to provide information and training to families of children with disabilities and to manage the administrative challenges of running a Parent Center.

-You can also learn about the Native American Parent Technical Assistance Center (NAPTAC) and the Center for Parent Information and Resources, both of which support the work and capacity building of all Parent Centers across the country.
+There are also 3 National Parent Technical Assistance Centers: the Native American Parent Technical Assistance Center (NAPTAC); the Center for Parent Information and Resources (CPIR); and the Branch Military Parent Technical Assistance Center (MPTAC).
+The 3 national centers are designed to support the work and capacity building of all Parent Centers across the country, not just Parent Centers in a given region.

-- Services and supports that regional PTACs provide
+- Services and supports that the 3 national PTACs provide

-- Contact info for the Center for Parent Information and Resources
+- Contact the Center for Parent Information and Resources

 The Regions at a Glance